 he was elected in 1991 as the first judge of the Environmental Division of the Franklin

 County Municipal Court, a position he held for eleven years before becoming Columbus

 Pfeiffer lives in Columbus, Ohio with his wife, the former Janet Preskenis.
 They

 children: Sacha (1971), Sonya (1973) and Seth (1976).
 Pfeiffer grew up in the First Congregational Church, and is a member of that church.
 His wife is

 a member of the

 Our Lady of Peace Catholic Church.
-Pfeiffer serves on the Boards
+Pfeiffer is a member on the Boards